 At night Kotor is a mix of mystery and cliche.
 Wander an alley or two away from the main gate and you are bound to find a dimly lit garden bar to pass the evening in.
 You will also come across a fair amount of obnoxiously loud electronic music, catering to locals and backpackers alike.
 We suggest the quite courtyards, but your mileage may vary.

-On a partially sunny day, when walking up over the town of Kotor to the

-  crest of the walled fortifications standing sentinel above it, when the

-  sun is at the right angle over the wide bay, when there is just enough

-  of a breeze to chase the forming beads of sweat off of your forehead,

-  you can turn around with arms widely spread and picture yourself an
+On a partially sunny day, when walking up over the town of Kotor to the crest of the walled fortifications standing sentinel above it, when the sun is at the right angle over the wide bay, when there is just enough of a breeze to chase the forming beads of sweat off of your forehead, you can turn around with arms widely spread and picture yourself an adventuring explorer.

-  adventuring explorer.

-  Few sights in the world have awed us as our much as our first glimpse

-  upon the Bay of Kotor from the cliffs above the town.
-It’s a truly

-  special view, and one of the more unique vistas we have ever laid eyes
+Few sights in the world have awed us as our much as our first glimpse of the Bay of Kotor from the cliffs above the town.
+It’s a truly special view and one of the more unique vistas we have ever laid eyes on.

-  on.

 Seriously guys, this isn’t us being hyperbolic.
-The view is just THAT
+The view is just THAT good.

-  good.

 Unlike us, however, you might not want to attempt the ascent all the way to the top in the middle of a blistering hot August day.
 Instead set off early in the morning, or later in the afternoon for a slightly less sweaty experience.

 The hike is worth it for the views alone, but there is also plenty of history found along the way.

 The fortified walls around and above Kotor have been in place in one shape or form since the 6th century.
 They ring the town in all directions and climb high above the face of the limestone cliff which towers over Kotor.